Negative-light/PUBLIC_VUALT/god-opening-us-to-judgment.md

 ## You Cannot Be Cleaned
 The next segment highlights that Israel has walked away from God to the point that they cannot be cleaned.
-This furthers the idea that apostasy is adultery.
+This furthers the idea that apostasy is [[adultery-def|adultery]].
 Starting with the idea that they cannot be washed no matter how hard they try or what products they use.
 Further GOd calls the nations bluf.
 They try to act like they are behaving appriatly but they are living a double life where they are going out to sin.
 They act like a donkey in heat, which based on my understanding is vary hard to hide its really clear.
 This would be the equvalent of God say *"I found you on Tinder"* today. [^b2]

 [^b2]: [Jer 2:22-24](Jer%202.md)